 The Troutnut fishing a Catskill tailwater.

 In 8th grade I saw Carl Sagan's Cosmos video series and read A Brief History of Time by Stephen Hawking.
-Those things set me down the path toward a career in astrophysics and I ended up at Cornell University's excellent astronomy program as an undergraduate.
-It was only after a few years of study that I realized the field did not suit me, and I took some time off.
-Around that time my parents moved from Missouri to northwest Wisconsin, a rich landscape of evergreen forests laced with fertile trout streams.
+Those things set me down the path toward a career in astrophysics and I ended up at Cornell University's astronomy program as an undergraduate.
+After a few years I realized I wouldn't enjoy the day-to-day work in that field, as fun as it was to read about astronomers' results in the news.
+So I took some time off.
+Around that time my parents moved from Missouri to northwest Wisconsin, to evergreen forests laced with fertile trout streams.

 I spent (Spent: The wing position of many aquatic insects when they fall on the water after mating.
 The wings of both sides lay flat on the water.
 The word may be used to describe insects with their wings in that position, as well as the position itself.) a year and a half back there, during which I developed the initial version of this website.
-I also learned how my knack for applied math could be applied toward fish in the blossoming field of quantitative fisheries science, so I returned to Cornell and finished my degree as a mathematics major.
-In addition to maintaining Troutnut.com, I will start graduate school in fall of 2007 at the fishery science program at the University of Alaska at Fairbanks.
+I also learned how my knack for applied math and computer programming could be applied to quantitative fisheries science, so I returned to Cornell and finished my degree as a mathematics major.
+Some fascinating classes on mathematical and behavioral ecology drew me into a corner of fishery science that led straight to a Ph.D. program in beautiful Alaska.